MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-vnet-stacks.md

 In this article, you'll connect a VNET in one Azure Stack to a VNET in another Azure Stack using Fortinet Fortigate NVA, a network virtual appliance.

-This article addresses the current Azure Stack limitation, which allows tenants to only set up one VPN connection across two environments.
+This article addresses the current Azure Stack limitation, which lets tenants to only set up one VPN connection across two environments.
 Users will learn how to set up a custom gateway on a Linux virtual machine that will allow multiple VPN connections across different Azure Stack.
 The procedure in this article deploys two VNETs with a Fortigate NVA in each VNET: one deployment per Azure Stack environment.
-It also details the changes required to configure an IPSec VPN between the two VNETs.
+It also details the changes required to set up an IPSec VPN between the two VNETs.
 The steps in this article should be repeated for each VNET in each Azure Stack.

 ## Prerequisites